nikolaydymura/fhir_db/README.md

     - Everything

 ## Using the Db

+### 2 idiosnycrasies to be aware of surrounding encryption

+1. Passwords and ciphers.
+Hive uses a 256-bit AES Cipher for encryption.
+This can be generated from a password, and I've included a function that does just this.
+However, it's important to always pass in the same password/cipher.
+If you open a box with the wrong password, you won't get any data, but you may mess up the box, even when you try and use it later with the correct password.
+I'm working on ways to fix this, but it may involve storing the cipher using flutter_secure_storage so we're always sure we pass the correct one in.

 So, while not absolutely necessary, I highly recommend that you use some sort of interface class.
 This adds the benefit of more easily handling errors, plus if you change to a different database in the future, you don't have to change the rest of your app, just the interface.